KTH/devops-course/contributions/executable-tutorial/sjovald-zapata/README.md

 ## Title

-How to automate E2E-testing with Jest using Github actions
+How to automate E2E-testing written in React & Jest, using Github actions.

 ## Names and KTH ID